taneemishere/html-code-generation-from-images-with-deep-neural-networks/README.md

 ```
 .
 |── bin                     - contains the model pretrained weights in .h5 and .json
-├── compiler                - contains DSL compiler to bootstrap from intermediate code of .gui format
+├── compiler                - contains DSL compiler to HTML/bootstrap from intermediate code of .gui format
-│   ├── assets
+│   ├── assets                  - contains the asset of mappings needed for compiler
 │   └── classes
-├── datasets                - contains dataset in zip files which is linked
+├── datasets                - contains dataset in zip files which is linked below in acknowledgement section
 │   ├── web
 │   ├── all_data                - will have the data with images and mockups when unziped
 │   ├── eval_set                - will have 250 pairs of images and mockups for evaluation